Infinite Banking Concept (IBC) in Canada

 How should one structure the participating whole life insurance policy to implement the Infinite Banking Concept (IBC)?

-Structuring a policy in this way will actually reduce the death benefit in the earlier years as a trade-off to receive a higher cash value and ultimately put the policy owner in a position to have access to more of their policy premiums paid in the early years than one would receive if they had set up a traditional whole life insurance policy.
+Structuring a policy in this way will actually reduce the death benefit in the earlier years as a trade-off to receive a higher early cash value and ultimately put the policy owner in a position to have access to more of their policy premiums through leverage (or borrowing) while they are alive than one would receive if they had set up a traditional whole life insurance policy.

 What are the tax advantages of an Infinite Banking Concept (IBC) participating whole life insurance policy?